Samsung Galaxy S24 review: all about AI

 Software experience: AI infused

 It’s not just the camera app that has been laced with artificial intelligence.
-Samsung’s OneUI 6.1 interface is packed full of AI additions, including live voice translation for up to 13 languages through the native phone app.
+Samsung’s OneUI 6.1 interface was packed full of AI additions at launch, including live voice translation for up to 13 languages through the native phone app.
 It did a great job recognising my stilted German.

 Note Assist does the same for written notes within Samsung’s Notes app, and the stock keyboard can turn your hastily tapped-out messages into more formal ones that are more suited to business conversations.